-Kaiser Permanente is an integrated healthcare system that provides medical care and health coverage and promotes health and wellness, supporting its founding idea—one the School shares—that everyone deserves the chance to live a healthy life.
+Kaiser Permanente is an integrated healthcare system that provides medical care and health coverage and promotes health and wellness, supporting its founding idea—one the Kaiser Permanente School of Medicine shares—that everyone deserves the chance to live a healthy life.
 For nearly 80 years, Kaiser Permanente has pursued its mission to provide high-quality, affordable healthcare services and improve the health of its members and communities it serves.
 Kaiser Permanente's social mission is reflected in its commitment to health equity for all and a culture of inclusion of diverse points of view and backgrounds.

-As a new medical school, the School has achieved the highest level of accreditation possible at this stage and has been approved to enroll students for the Class of 2024.
+As a new medical school, the school has achieved the highest level of accreditation possible at this stage and has been approved to enroll students for the inaugural class of 2024.

 Our inaugural class will have 48 students.